Undergraduate degree: BA

 Lights, Camera, Success!

-The UO’s Cinema Studies Program offers a one-of-a-kind opportunity to explore every facet of the world of moving images.
+The UO’s Department of Cinema Studies offers a one-of-a-kind opportunity to explore every facet of the world of moving images.
 You will become a skilled producer of those images as well as a responsible consumer and thoughtful critic of them.
 While traditional film schools teach students how to make movies, UO students also learn about the consequences of films, their effects on society, and how a particular film fits into the history of cinema.
-The UO’s interdisciplinary liberal arts program teaches the technical aspects of filmmaking as well as the broader philosophical ideas behind the art.
+The UO’s interdisciplinary cinema studies department teaches the technical aspects of filmmaking as well as the broader philosophical ideas behind the art.

 As a cinema studies student, you’ll take classes across campus from a variety of departments and programs in the College of Arts and Sciences, the School of Journalism and Communication, and the College of Design.
-“There really isn’t anything else like this program out there right now in the Pacific Northwest that incorporates top-notch critical and creative work in cinema studies,” says Michael Aronson, the program’s director.
+“There really isn’t anything else like this program out there right now in the Pacific Northwest that incorporates top-notch critical and creative work in cinema studies,” says Michael Aronson, department head for cinema studies.
 “It represents everything that real-world cinema encompasses from experimental video art to PBS documentaries to Hollywood films and TV shows like Portlandia.”

 Points of Interest

 - A state-of-the-art 24-station production lab and screening area is housed in the UO’s Knight Library.
 The lab includes 27-inch iMacs, fully loaded with AVID, the industry standard for postproduction.
-The UO is the only AVID partner north of Los Angeles, and students graduate as certified AVID editors.
+The UO is the only AVID learning partner in the Pacific Northwest, and students graduate as certified AVID editors.

 - A vibrant local film community includes the student-run University Film Organization (UFO) and The Eugene Film Society, a grassroots film organization that encourages competition and collaboration among local filmmakers.